FAQ

 The E-Waste Learning Hub is the product of collaboration between the team at Palsa & Pulk B.V. and our partners.
 It also features interactive visuals created by students gaining practical work experience with us.

 The core team at Palsa & Pulk B.V., who have created the vast majority of the content for The E-Waste Learning Hub, have know each other for 4 to 30 years.
 Some of us have grown up together, and we have all learned together and from each other over the years.
-Our work is built on our friendship, mutual respect, far-reaching trust, and collaborative way of working.
+Our work is built on our friendship, mutual respect, far-reaching trust, and a collaborative way of working.
 We believe in building a better future together, and this is something that we hope our users will see reflected in the contents of The E-Waste Learning Hub.

 Can I suggest a (potential) topic for a new